 little or no urination;

 jaundice (yellowing of the skin or eyes);

 lupus-like symptoms--muscle or joint pain, flu symptoms, chest pain, and a rash or patchy skin color that worsens in sunlight; or

 severe nervous system reaction--very stiff (rigid) muscles, high fever, sweating, confusion, fast or uneven heartbeats.

-Some serious side effects may be more likely in children or in older adults.
+Side effects such as dry mouth, constipation, confusion, and tremors may be more likely in older adults.

 headache, dizziness, drowsiness;